// getting started

 The bot is now running with sane defaults.
 From here, the two most useful pages are:

-- Permission tiers — give your mods access to the right commands without handing them the keys.
+- Permission tiers — give your mods access to the right commands without handing them the keys to everything.

 - AI quota — understand the point budget that gates